-Type in the following program code framework just as you see it here, and then save it in your Python folder with Lab1.py as the filename.
-Leave the gray areas blank; you will write new code there later.
+Type in the following program code framework exactly as you see it here, except with your name instead of mine, and then save it in your Python folder with Lab2.py as the filename.
+Leave the gray areas blank for now; you will write new code there later.